supertigim/ielts9/test3.listening.section3.md

 TUTOR: Well, we'll be continuing these tutorials of course.
 Let's arrange next TUTOR month's now.
 Let's see can see you virtually any time during the week starting 22nd January.

 CAROLINE: What about the 24th?
 I'm free in the afternoon.
-CAROLINE Sorry, I'm booked then.
+Sorry, I'm booked then.
 What about the following day?

 TUTOR: Thursday?
 I can make the morning.